Recognising signs

 Two men sit on a decorative park bench, holding coffee cups, engaged in conversation.
 They are surrounded by lush greenery, creating a relaxed atmosphere.

-Behaviour & appearance
+Behaviour and appearance

 Acting differently to their usual self; changes in self-care or weight.